nicross/ludum-dare-45/README.md

 Headphones are strongly recommended.

 ### Objective
 **You start with nothing.** The world is filled with harmless creatures and sounds.
-And things to pick up:
+And things to collect:
 - Footsteps
 - Compass
-- Three synthesizers that change pitch as you explore
+- Three resonators that change pitch as you explore
+- A secret arpeggiator

 Each play is randomized.
 Reload to start over.